LilSadPanda/custombotstudio/README.md

 ## Patnership Agreement

-### This Patnership Agreement should regulate the Cooperate between Bump Reminder and the Service named Custom Bot Studio
+### This Patnership Agreement should regulate the Cooperation between Bump Reminder and the Service from Custom Bot Studio
 - The Partnership does not consist of any mutual interest.
 - The Partnership can be discontinued at any time.
 - The Requirments given from Bump Reminder has to be respected or the Partnership will be discontinued.